New York City Indoor Air Quality Testing

 - We identify complaints through preliminary discussion with occupants and building services personnel.

-- Thorough inspection of HVAC Systems and occupied spaces.
+- A thorough inspection of HVAC Systems and occupied spaces.

 - Direct reading instrument testing/sampling for temperature, relative humidity, carbon dioxide, moisture, carbon monoxide and volatile organic compounds (VOC).

-- Limited testing/sampling for highly suspect agents such as mold, bacteria, chemical, insects, dusts and allergies.
+- Limited testing/sampling for highly suspect agents such as mold, bacteria, chemical, insects, dust and allergies.